alangordon258/SelfDrivingCar-Term1-Proj2/writeup_template.md

 * The number of unique classes/labels in the data set is 43

-###2.
-An exploratory visualization of the dataset.
+### 2. An exploratory visualization of the dataset.
 ---

 Here is an exploratory visualization of the data set.
+The following bar chart is a histogram of the training data set showing how many images there are of each type.

+![alt text][image9]

+The following bar chart is a histogram of the validation data sset

+![alt text][image10]

-It is a bar chart showing how the data ...
+The following bar chart is a histogram of the test data sset

-![alt text][image1]
+![alt text][image11]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-I preprocessed the images as follows:
+#### 1. I preprocessed the images as follows:
 (1) Convert to grayscale.
 Accuracy was a 2 or 3 percent higher with grayscale and ran faster also because there is only a single channel.
 I assume the acuracy was higher because shape and other factors were more distinct than color between the sign types and eliminating color allowed the network to focus on these other factors.
 (2) Improve the contract by calling equalizeHist
 (3) Normalized the images using (x-avg)/stddev